isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/music-and-art/all/kranji-secondary-musical-dustbin.md

 ---
-layout: simple-page
-title: Musical Dustbin
+title: 'Musical Dustbin'
-permalink: /kranji-secondary-musical-dustbin /
+permalink: '/kranji-secondary-musical-dustbin /'
-breadcrumb: Secondary School - music and art
+breadcrumb: 'Secondary School - music and art'

 ---

 In this lesson, students use the micro:bit to programme a ‘talking/musical’ dustbin.
 The idea is to encourage everyone to throw their waste into the bins rather than leave it lying around for the cleaners to clean.